Is Your Rat Sneezing? URI and Mycoplasmosis Information

 What is an URI?

 URIs are common in rats and are often the cause of a rat's demise.
 Their respiratory systems are very sensitive and they are prone to bacterial infections and viruses, most of which they cannot fight off on their own.
 Most cases of URIs are caused by the Mycoplasma bacteria.
 All pet rats carry the Mycoplasma bacteria.
 It is highly contagious and passed from mother to babies at birth.
-The only rats truly free of Mycoplasma are specially bred laboratory rats.
+The only rats truly free of Mycoplasma are specially bred laboratory rats delivered by cesarean section.
 There are rats that live their entire lives without being affected by it, and adversely, there are rats who struggle to fight it through their entire lives.

 Mycoplasmosis is a chronic and gradual disease.
-It lies dormant until the rat's immune system is compromised or weakened by things such as improper bedding, diet, overcrowding, ammonia build up due to infrequent cage cleaning, poor genetics (pet store and irresponsibly bred rats), and weakness due to old age.
+It lies dormant until the rat's immune system is compromised or weakened by things such as improper bedding, diet, overcrowding, ammonia build up due to infrequent cage cleaning, poor genetics (especially in pet store and irresponsibly bred rats), and weakness due to old age.
 Left untreated, it can develop into pneumonia, a lower respiratory infection, which has taken many ratty lives.
 Once it has progressed into a pneumonia, the damage to their lungs is usually permanent and the rat may have to frequently be treated with increasingly stronger courses of antibiotics.

 The first sign of an URI is often sneezing.
 Other signs and symptoms are the sneezing persisting or progressing into clicking, gasping, wheezing, coughing, labored breathing, or other signs of illness such as squinting, puffed fur, lethargy, and porphyrin (blood-looking) staining around the eyes and nose.
 Be sure to listen closely to your rat's lungs for signs of pneumonia by holding them up to your ear like a telephone and listening to each lung.
 Most of us here affectionately call this checkup "playing ratphone".
 If signs are present, take the rat to the vet ASAP as the rat will require prescription antibiotics.